TheAverageJoe291/Mindustry-Scripts/README.md

 Your everyday basic script for downloading Mindustry for Linux :)

+This was a fail :/
+Any errors with the install.sh code whoever finds this script, I dodn't know, ignore it, fork it, I don't care.
+I've spent hours on trying to fix this stupid script, the issue is it won't move the Mindustry folder because it's not a directory or file.
+It should work, but it doesnt :/

 The game is in the folder it added to the ~/Desktop folder, should be on Desktop.
 Just go into the folder using file manager and launch the game using the executable file for the game.
 I DID NOT tamper with the game, trust me, if I knew java, I would make my own games.